-3.3.
-Infrastructure Capabilities
+7.3 Infrastructure Capabilities

-This section describes the FLAME infrastructure in the cities of Bristol and Barcelona.
-If you want to have more details please refer to deliverable D5.1 Replication Process v1
+This section describes the FLAME infrastructure in the cities of Bristol, Barcelona, Buseto Palizzolo and London.
+It is mentioned that infrastructures for the last two cities are established as result of the Replicators 3rd party projects derived from the 2nd FLAME Open Call.
+If you want to have more details about Bristol and Barcelona, please refer to deliverable D5.1 Replication Process v1

-3.3.1.
-Bristol
+7.3.1 Bristol